openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/fs/fs_package_api/fs_package_classes.md

 public prop length: Int64
 ```

-Functionality: Retrieves the number of data bytes from the file header to the file tail.
+Functionality: Retrieves the byte count of data from the file header to the file tail.

 Type: [Int64](../../core/core_package_api/core_package_intrinsics.md#int64)